Murder of Biswajit Das: Aftermath

 By 25 December, seven suspects were in police custody.
 An eighth man was arrested on 26 May 2013.
-The eight were among twenty-one indicted on 2 June for Das' murder.
+The eight were among twenty-one people indicted on 2 June for Das's murder.
 All were activists of the Jagannath University unit of the BCL.
 Their trial started on 14 July.
 All twenty-one were found guilty on 18 December 2013.
 Eight were sentenced to death and thirteen were sentenced to life in prison.
-Thirteen, including two of those sentenced to death, were convicted in absentia and, as of August 2017, have not been apprehended.
+Thirteen, including two of those sentenced to death, were convicted in absentia and, as of August 2017, had not been apprehended.

-In its 2012 Country Reports on Human Rights Practices, the United States Department of State cites Das' murder as an example of political violence in connection with general strikes in Bangladesh.
+In its 2012 Country Reports on Human Rights Practices, the United States Department of State cited Das's murder as an example of political violence in connection with general strikes in Bangladesh.